makrai/notes/angelov2008-topic-umap-hdbscan.md

 https://github.com/ddangelov/Top2Vec

+# Abstract

 * Topic modeling is used for discovering latent semantic structure in a large collection of documents
 * The most widely used methods are probabilistic generative models
   * Latent Dirichlet Allocation and Probabilistic Latent Semantic Analysis
-  * weaknesses.
-In order to achieve optimal results they
+  * weaknesses
     * often require the number of topics to be known,
     * custom stop-word lists, stemming, and lemmatization.
 Additionally these
-    * bag-of-words representation of documents which ignore the ordering and
+    * bag-of-words representation of documents which ignore the ordering
-* Distributed representations of documents and words have gained popularity due
+* Distributed representations of documents and words have gained popularity
-* 𝚝𝚘𝚙𝟸𝚟𝚎𝚌, which leverages joint document and word semantic embedding to find topic vectors.
-This model does not require stop-word lists, stemming or lemmatization, and it automatically finds the number of topics.
-The resulting topic vectors are jointly embedded with the document and word vectors with distance between them representing semantic similarity.
-Our experiments demonstrate that 𝚝𝚘𝚙𝟸𝚟𝚎𝚌 finds topics which are significantly more informative and representative of the corpus trained on than probabilistic generative models
+* 𝚝𝚘𝚙𝟸𝚟𝚎𝚌 leverages joint document and word semantic embedding, find topic vec
+  * not require stop-word lists, stemming or lemmatization, and it automatically finds the number of topics
+  * topic vectors are jointly embedded with the document and word vectors with
+* experiments demonstrate that 𝚝𝚘𝚙𝟸𝚟𝚎𝚌 finds topics which are significantly more informative and representative of the corpus trained on than probabilistic generative models

 # 2 Model Description

-## Find Number of Topics
+## 2.2 Find Number of Topics

 * In order find the dense areas of documents in the semantic space, density based clustering is used on the document vectors, specificall HDBSCAN